ucdavis/jekyll-starter/_posts/news/2015-12-07-Carter-unfit-for-play.markdown

 ---
 layout: article
-title:  "Carter unfit for play"
+title:  "Dan Carter unfit for play"
 description: "The light is your friend.
 Preserve it.
 Just go back and put one little more happy tree in there.
 There comes a nice little fluffer."
 author: "Frederick Ferguson"
 date:   2015-12-07 12:25:17